iiedii/med-evidence-survey/README.md

 5. A few sample answers are designed to align the criteria and minimize personal bias.
 They are shown to a user before the start of the actual questions in each topic.

-6. A user's answer (Yes / No / Not Sure) along with the response time are recorded.
+6. A user's answer (yes /no /not sure) along with the response time are recorded.

 ## Copyright Notice